Kärcher Metal hose trolley HT 80 M

 Metal hose trolley HT 80 M

-Robust hose trolley HT 80 m with adjustable steel frame and ergonomic grip.
-Robust, rust-resistant steel frame and drum.
-With hose guide and smooth running hand crank.
+Long-lasting metal hose trolley HT 80 M with adjustable push fork and ergonom. handle.
+Steel frame and drum, robust and rust-resistant.
+With hose guide and free-running crank handle.

-High-quality hose trolley HT 80 with steel frame ideal for watering medium-sized to large areas and gardens.
-Metal frame and drum.
-Both elements are rust-resistant and extremely robust.
-Height adjustable frame with non-slip, ergonomic grip for ease of use.
-Further features: hose guide, smooth running crank handle and angled hose connector.
-Including two Plus universal hose connectors.
-Everything you need for the perfect garden.
-Kärcher innovative hose storage systems set new standards in function, design and quality.
-Modern, compact hose trolleys allow quick and easy hose winding without manual guide.
-Kärcher hose trolleys are compatible with all available click systems.
-Watering with Kärcher is the smart way to water.
+The high-quality metal hose trolley HT 80 is ideal for watering medium to large areas and gardens.
+Both the frame and the drum are made of metal.
+Both components are thus rust-resistant and extremely robust.
+The non-slip, ergonomic handle and the height-adjustable handle facilitate the work considerably.
+Further equipment details: Hose guide, free-running crank handle and an angled hose connection.
+Includes 2 Universal hose connectors Plus.
+So nothing can now get in the way of your gardening.
+For the innovative Kärcher hose storage systems set new standards with regard to function, design and quality.
+The modern hose trolleys allow faster rolling in and out of the hose, without manual guidance – with minimum space requirements.
+Kärcher hose trolleys are compatible with all available hook-and-loop systems.
+Kärcher: The wise choice for your watering needs.

 Features and benefits